 Here is a good article on this subject by Gary Smith:

 Email Encryption — A Security System for Today's Wired World

 See also German Firms Race to Shield Secrets

 and The Encryption Debate is Really About How Best to Spy on You

 Here is download3k's review of this software: Email Encryption End-to-End 10.01

 Price and ordering: A single-user license for the fully-functional software is available for a period of 3 months, 1 year or with no time limit (a 'perpetual' license).
 Prices for each type of license are given at Purchase a User License.
 (A multiple-user license is available for this program.)
-An activation key is required in order to make the trial version permanently fully functional.
-An activation key can be obtained immediately if you purchase a user license either via PayPal or via Share-it.
+An activation key is required in order to make the trial version permanently fully functional, and can be obtained immediately (or soon after) your purchase.

 Refund: A refund will be provided promptly up to 30 days after purchase if the software does not perform satisfactorily.